 Cory is responsible for the commissioning of blog posts relating to law, theory, and culture in Canada and the U.S.

-Cory is a PhD student in the Department of Classics and Religious Studies at the University of Ottawa, Canada.
+Cory is a doctoral candidate in the Department of Classics and Religious Studies at the University of Ottawa, Canada.
 His research explores the intersection of nonreligion, religion, and law.
 His doctoral thesis seeks to examine the ways in which nonreligion is conceptualized in the legal discourse about various social issues such as physician-assisted dying.
 Cory is also interested in (non)religious diversity and questions pertaining to the freedom of (and from) religion.

 Sociology, University of Córdoba – CONICET, Argentina